bioidiap/bob.bio.base/doc/vanilla_biometrics_intro.rst

 To run the simple example above, save that code in a file ``my_pipeline.py`` and enter this command in a terminal::

-  $ bob bio pipelines vanilla-biometrics /path/to/my_pipeline.py
+  $ bob bio pipelines vanilla /path/to/my_pipeline.py

 .. note::